Profirator/project-config/docs/configure.md

 CHANGE PASSWORD FOR USER ADMIN IN “IDM” - https://accounts.lubeck.apinf.cloud/
 			OR
-ADD NEW ADMIN USER AND DISABLE ADMIN AS IT HAS WEAK PASSWORD this password is also in configs...
+ADD NEW ADMIN USER AND DISABLE ADMIN AS IT HAS WEAK PASSWORD

-### Test using tokens. create a user. create a tenant. use postman to post:

-and get:

 ### Mail server configuration - after mailgun changes

 IF YOU HAVE YOUR OWN MAIL-SERVER - SEE BELOW MAILGUN INSTRUCTION